rhyven/ericlight.com/content/Food/seltzer.md

 * 850g tinned Raspberries
 * 420g tinned crushed pineapple

+**Notes:**

+* Visually beautiful, great nose, and quite refreshingly delightful to drink.
+* The acidity of the raspberry and pineapple combined made this taste much like a kombucha.
+Weird.
+* Failed to take any gravity readings.

 ### Brew #4, 2021-12-12 - 2021-12-17: Black Doris Plum and Pineapple Seltzer